 - a list of key features that can be tested in future evaluation studies.

-The project has an advisory board made up of people with relevant expertise in vision rehabilitation.
-They provide an excellent source of advice and knowledge on current issues and access to professional networks in order to have the maximum effect on services.
-Service users bring their unique experience and perspective to discussions about the research and the best way to reach people with vision impairments.
-Members of the board are:
+The project had an advisory board made up of people with relevant expertise in vision rehabilitation.
+They provided an excellent source of advice and knowledge on current issues and access to professional networks in order to have the maximum effect on services.
+Service users brought their unique experience and perspective to discussions about the research and the best way to reach people with vision impairments.
+Members of the board were:

 Joan Beck, Director of Adults and Communities, Doncaster Council..

 Martin Best, Disability Support Service Manager, Henshaws Society for Blind People.